+1. Scission:

-- 1. Scission-Themolecular bonds are cut, dividing the chains into smaller fragments.
-Ozone, ultraviolet light and radiation exposure are typical causes. - 2.
-Cross Linking An oxidation process whereby additional intermolecular bonds are formed, usually caused by heat and oxygen exposure. - 3.
-Modification of Side Groups A change in the complex, weakerfringeareasofthemolecular construction due to chemical reaction.
+The molecular bonds are cut, dividing the chains into smaller fragments.
+Ozone, ultraviolet light and radiation exposure are typical causes.

+2. Cross-Linking:

+An oxidation process whereby additional intermolecular bonds are formed, usually caused by heat and oxygen exposure.

+3. Modification of Side Groups:

+A change in the complex, weaker fringe areas of the molecular construction due to chemical reaction.
 Moisture is an example of a cause contributor.
 All mechanisms by which rubber deteriorates are due to the environment and exposure.

+All mechanisms by which rubber deteriorates are due to the environmental and exposure.
 Therefore it is the environment, not age, that impacts seal life, in both storage and actual service.